cetic/fadi/doc/keycloak.md

 ### Integrate with Nifi

-To perform any type of authentication, we need a secured NiFi instance with a keystore, truststore, and https host/port.
+To perform any type of authentication, we need a secured NiFi instance with a keystore, truststore, and https host/port. in the [nifi's helm chart](https://github.com/cetic/helm-nifi) we generate self signed certificates by enabling the built-in [nifi-toolkit](https://nifi.apache.org/docs/nifi-docs/html/toolkit-guide.html) container by setting `auth.secure.enabled` to true.

-The main configuration is in the `nifi.properties` file, it should look something like this :
+Now to configure nifi, the main configuration is in the `nifi.properties` file, it should look something like this :

+>PS: This configuration can be set through the `values.yaml` file in the helm chart by setting `auth.secure.enabled` and `properties.clusterSecure` to true, `properties.httpPort` to null and `properties.httpsPort` to 9443.

 ```
 nifi.remote.input.secure=true